localstack/localstack/README.md

 (Note that on MacOS you may have to run `TMPDIR=/private$TMPDIR localstack start --docker` if `$TMPDIR` contains a symbolic link that cannot be mounted by Docker.)

+**Note**: Instead of using the default Docker image (`localstack/localstack`), you may also choose the more light-weight image `localstack/localstack-light` which has some large dependency files like Elasticsearch removed (and lazily downloads them, if requested).
+Please refer to the `USE_LIGHT_IMAGE` configuration below (note that the light version may become the default in the future).

 ### Using `docker-compose`

 You can also use the `docker-compose.yml` file from the repository and use this command (currently requires `docker-compose` version 2.1+):